Endowed Scholarship & Programs

-UTSA Leadership and Volunteer Services is excited to spotlight Destiny Chan as the 2021-2022 Sandra Cisneros “Service to the Community” Endowed Scholarship recipient.
+UTSA Leadership and Volunteer Services is excited to spotlight Taiye Ojo as the 2021-2022 Sandra Cisneros “Service to the Community” Endowed Scholarship recipient.

-The Manny Longoria Endowment for Service Learning and Leadership Initiatives
+The Longoria Endowment for Service Learning and Leadership Initiatives

-UTSA alumnus Manny Longoria ’97, a founding member of the Volunteer Organization Involving Community Education and Service (VOICES), has established the Longoria Endowment for Service Learning and Leadership Initiatives.
-The Manny Longoria Endowment for Service Learning and Leadership Initiatives is used to support the activities of Service Learning and Leadership Initiatives program.
-Leadership & Volunteer Services coordinates the alternative break program which is an experiential opportunity for UTSA students, staff, and faculty to explore a social issue in the community through education, direct service, and reflection.
-This opportunity builds upon leadership skills, fosters individual growth and promotes a deeper sense of global awareness.
-This year funds were used for travel expenses and meals in the Alternative Break Program to New Orleans, Louisiana, Dallas, Texas and Puerto Rico.
+UTSA alumnus Manny Longoria ’97, a founding member of the Volunteer Organization Involving Community Education and Service (V.O.I.C.E.S.), has established the Longoria Endowment for Service Learning and Leadership Initiatives.
+The Longoria Endowment for Service Learning and Leadership Initiatives is used to support the activities of Service Learning and Leadership Initiatives program.
+This year V.O.I.C.E.S. held their first Beach Clean-Up for the first time in several years.
+This opportunity allowed students to learn about the effects of littering and non-biodegradable trash while creating community with others in V.O.I.C.E.S. and promoting a deeper sense of global awareness.

 Experiential volunteer opportunities serve as a catalyst for students to become global citizens through the program.
 Community service empowers and challenges students to understand their relationship within the global community through education, reflection, and service.
 These experiences build leadership skills for the student trip leaders and for participants through planning, active involvement, reflection, and evaluation of the program.
 Alternative Break experiences challenge students to critically think, react to problems faced by members of the community, and offers an opportunity explore the culture of their host city that week.